-Students must obtain a WSU network ID and email address through myNetwork Profile.
-Inform the Academic Coordinator of any change to your WSU email address, so that you can be notified.
+Students must obtain a WSU network ID and WSU email address through myNetwork Profile.
+Every WSU employee or student has an official WSU e-mail address (firstname.lastname@wsu.edu).
+All correspondence regarding academic and business-related activities will be sent to your WSU e-mail address.
 The Department maintains an electronic listserv of faculty, staff, and graduate students for circulating important notices.
 All graduate students will be placed on this distribution listserv.